Ubuntu VirtualBox – A Detailed Installation Guide

 How to Install VirtualBox from Ubuntu Repositories

-We will start with the simpler method of installing your VirtualBox from the official repositories of your operating system.
+We will start with the more straightforward method of installing your VirtualBox from the official repositories of your operating system.

 Start by making sure everything is updated:

 The system will immediately start the installation process and finish it in a minute or two.